Empowering Ocean Guardians Across Latin America

 Director, IOI Ocean Academy Bangladesh

-“The first batch of the ocean literacy online course on “Ocean Literacy for Biodiversity Conservation and Protection in Indian East Coast” was successfully completed on 31st May 2026.
-The course was organised on each weekend (Saturday and Sunday) spreading over 5 weeks of the month of May 2026.
+“The first batch of the Ocean Literacy online course on “Ocean Literacy for Biodiversity Conservation and Protection in Indian East Coast” was successfully delivered over five weekends throughout May 2026.
 For this course, we received around 87 applications from Odia speaking candidates.
-On an average 35 students participated in the course, out of which 30 have successfully completed the course.
+On average 35 students participated in the course, out of which 30 have successfully completed the course.
 The participants attending the course were from diverse social, academic backgrounds and geographical regions.
 The topics discussed broadly covered science, economics, governance and laws related to the ocean.
 Topics also touched upon issues of east coasts of India including that of Odisha’s coast.
-As Odia language was used for delivering the session, there were free flows of conversation and ideas.
+As Odia language was used for delivering the session, discussions ideas flowed freely.
 The sessions were highly informative and interactive as well.”

 Sarbeswara Sahoo